MicrosoftDocs/azure-docs/articles/search/search-get-started-java.md

 > * [Python](search-get-started-python.md)
 > * [Postman](search-get-started-postman.md)

-Create a Java console application that creates, loads, and queries an Azure search index using [IntelliJ] (https://docs.microsoft.com/java/azure/jdk/?view=azure-java-stable) and the [Azure Search Service REST API](https://msdn.microsoft.com/library/dn798935.aspx).This article explains how to create the application step by step.
+Create a Java console application that creates, loads, and queries an Azure search index using [IntelliJ] (https://docs.microsoft.com/java/azure/jdk/?view=azure-java-stable) and the [Azure Search Service REST API](https://msdn.microsoft.com/library/dn798935.aspx).This article provides step-by-step instructions to create the application.
 Alternatively, you can [download and run the complete application](https://github.com/Azure-Samples/azure-search-java-samples/tree/master/Quickstart).

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Prerequisites

-We used the following software to build and test this sample:
+We used the following software and services to build and test this sample:

 + [IntelliJ IDEA](https://www.jetbrains.com/idea/)